Antenna (radio): Radiation pattern

 Polar plots of the horizontal cross sections of a (virtual) Yagi–Uda antenna.
 The outline connects points with equal field power.

 The radiation pattern of an antenna is a plot of the relative field strength of the radio waves emitted by the antenna at different angles in the far field.
 It is typically represented by a three-dimensional graph, or polar plots of the horizontal and vertical cross sections.
 The pattern of an ideal isotropic antenna, which radiates equally in all directions, would look like a sphere.
 Many nondirectional antennas, such as monopoles and dipoles, emit equal power in all horizontal directions, with the power dropping off at higher and lower angles; this is called an omnidirectional pattern and when plotted looks like a torus or donut.

 The radiation of many antennas shows a pattern of maxima or "lobes" at various angles, separated by "nulls", angles where the radiation falls to zero.
 This is because the radio waves emitted by different parts of the antenna typically interfere, causing maxima at angles where the radio waves arrive at distant points in phase, and zero radiation at other angles where the radio waves arrive out of phase.
 In a directional antenna designed to project radio waves in a particular direction, the lobe in that direction is designed larger than the others and is called the "main lobe".
 The other lobes usually represent unwanted radiation and are called "sidelobes".
 The axis through the main lobe is called the "principal axis" or "boresight axis".

-The polar diagrams (and therefore the efficiency and gain) of Yagi antennas are tighter if the antenna is tuned for a narrower frequency range, e.g. the grouped antenna compared to the wideband.
-Similarly, the polar plots of horizontally polarized yagis are tighter than for those vertically polarized.
+The polar radiation patterns of Yagi antennas become narrower, and their directivity (and thus gain) increases, when they are designed for a relatively narrow frequency range, as compared with wideband designs.

 Field regions

 The space surrounding an antenna can be divided into three concentric regions: The reactive near-field (also called the inductive near-field), the radiating near-field (Fresnel region) and the far-field (Fraunhofer) regions.
 These regions are useful to identify the field structure in each, although the transitions between them are gradual; there are no clear boundaries.

-The far-field region is far enough from the antenna to ignore its size and shape: It can be assumed that the electromagnetic wave is purely a radiating plane wave (electric and magnetic fields are in phase and perpendicular to each other and to the direction of propagation).
-This simplifies the mathematical analysis of the radiated field.